gdanov/annotate/README.md

 Named maps are maps where the keys are defined upfront.
 Keyword, symbol, and string keys are automatically assumed to be required, that is they must be present.
 You can also indicate that a key is optional, that is, it does not have to present, by wrapping the key in the `optional-key` function.
 Notice that this function is lowercase.
 That is because it is a component of a type, and not actually a type itself.

 Any keys that are not present in the named map type will be ignored when checking types.
-This is intentional, and is often referred to as Row Polymorphism in statically typed languages that support it.
+This allows you to specify types only for the keys you care about.
+This is often referred to as Row Polymorphism in statically typed languages that support it.

 ```clojure
 (def User